johnathan79717/resume/Po-Hsiang_Hao.md

     *Software Engineer*, September 2014 - January 2017

-    - Implemented cache isolation for various network protocols in Firefox, which is vital for the [Containers](https://blog.mozilla.org/tanvi/2016/06/16/contextual-identities-on-the-web/) feature and the First Party Isolation feature in the [Tor Uplifing Project](https://blog.torproject.org/blog/tor-heart-firefox)
+    - Implemented cache isolation for various network protocols in Firefox, which is vital for the [Containers](https://blog.mozilla.org/tanvi/2016/06/16/contextual-identities-on-the-web/) feature and the First Party Isolation feature in the [Tor Uplifting Project](https://blog.torproject.org/blog/tor-heart-firefox)
     - Created a tool to sign Firefox OS packages and also implemented the verification logic
     - Maintained the RTSP module in Firefox OS